Donald Trump Would Lose To Joe Biden In 2020, According To New Poll

 — Mediaite (@Mediaite) August 1, 2018

-The generic Democrat candidate would still win against Trump in the general election – in fact, he or she would win by a higher margin than Joe Biden’s.
+The generic Democrat candidate would still win against Trump in the general election – in fact, he or she would win by a higher margin than Joe Biden.
 A generic Democrat would beat Trump 48 percent to 35 percent.

 Is Biden Even Going To Run?